DAY 01: Airport / Negambo

 DAY 09 : Yala /Galle

 Yala National Park is the second-largest national park in Sri Lanka and Is the most visit The Park consists of 05 blocks.
 Only two are now open for the public.

 Do a jeep safari at Yala National Park, Stated about 309 km from Colombo Yala National Park is treated as one of the premier tourist destinations of Sri Lanka.
 The park is very popular for Jeep Safaris among local and foreign tourists Park is home to elephants, spotted deer, barking deer, sloth bear, wild buffalo, and wild boar.
 More than 120 species of birds are living in the park.

 Galle was the main port of Sri Lanka from the 14th century.
 The first fort of Galle was built by Portuguese.
 Walk along the walls of the fort enjoy the magnificent view of the ocean and do not forget to watch the sunset which gives you an astonishing view from the walls of the Galle fort.

 Visit Meetiyagoda the world-famous land for its Moonstones.
 You can visit a real gem mine & observe the process.
-The workshop & the Gem museum is a real attraction.
-The option of purchasing the jewelry made out of moonstones is a possibility.
+The workshop & the Gem museum is a real attractions.
+The option of purchasing jewellery made out of moonstones is a possibility.